URBREATH/vie-ai/README.md

 ## Prerequisites

 - Docker and Docker Compose installed
-- Access to the URBREATH container registry (`registry.urbreath.tech`)
+- Access to the URBREATH container registry

 ## Quick Start